 Simon PittsChief Executive

 Appointed to the Board in January 2018.
 Previously, Simon was a member of the executive board of ITV plc, holding the position of Managing Director, Online, Pay TV, Interactive & Technology.
-Over a 17 year career there, Simon held a range of senior roles, and, as Director of Strategy, was one of the main architects of the company’s transformation under Archie Norman and Adam Crozier and also oversaw strong growth in ITV's digital businesses.
+Over a 17 year career there, Simon held a range of senior roles, and, as Director of Strategy, was one of the main architects of the company’s transformation under Archie Norman and Adam Crozier and also oversaw strong growth in ITV’s digital businesses.
 Simon was also on the board of news provider ITN for 8 years and prior to ITV, worked in the European Parliament.
 He is Vice Chair of the trustees of the Royal Television Society and a trustee of the STV Children’s Appeal and literary charity Oscar’s Book Prize.

 Lindsay DixonChief Financial Officer

 Helen is head of the team that delivers the legal work across STV including its technology; consumer; channels and commercial businesses.
 She is the legal and regulatory lead in any new business initiatives of STV, whether that be the delivery of local television services across Scotland, or the creation of the STV Children's Appeal.
 With key experience of IP rights and IT technology deals, and in-depth knowledge of UK media regulation, Helen has successfully supported and underpinned STV's growth from its core broadcasting activity to multi platform content and ad delivery.
 Helen’s past experience on programme production delivered the legal work on pivotal STV programme-making such as the drama series, Taggart and Rebus, and observational factual series Club Reps.
 More recently she steered the legal and compliance work around STV’s news and current affairs coverage of the Scottish Referendum.
 Helen joined STV in 2000 from private practice, having trained with McGrigor Donald in Glasgow, and held an in-house IP role with Wm Grant & Sons Distillers.
 Before her law degree at Strathclyde University, she studied modern languages in Edinburgh, and spent 5 years on the operational side of broadcasting with the BBC in London, principally in Bush House with the BBC World Service.

 She sits on the Privacy Committee of the Law Society of Scotland.